ttinoco/PFNET/python/docs/networks.rst

   >>> print net.num_vars, 2*net.get_num_buses_reg_by_gen()
   10 10

-Network components have a :func:`has_flags() <pfnet.Bus.has_flags>` method that allows checking whether flags of a certain type associated with specific quantities have been set.
+Network components have a :func:`has_flags() <pfnet.Bus.has_flags>` method that allows checking whether flags of a certain type associated with specific quantities are set.

 Once variables have been set, the :ref:`vector <ref_vec>` containing all the current variable values can be extracted using :func:`get_var_values() <pfnet.Network.get_var_values>`::